Breed Profile: Staffordshire Bull Terriers

 Breed Characteristics

 Staffordshire Bull Terriers have a moderate to high temperament and are naturally friendly with people.
 Gentle, patient and trustworthy, they are great with children.
-When it comes to trainability they are eager to please but need a strong leader.
-These dogs require little grooming, needing to be brushed just once a week.
-Staffordshire Bull Terriers shed all year round.
-Highly active dogs, they require thirty minutes of exercise per day and bark occasionally at alerts.
+When it comes to trainability, they are eager to please but need a strong leader.
+Highly active dogs, they require at least sixty minutes of exercise per day and bark occasionally at alerts.

 Health and care of Staffordshire bull terriers